yogthos/yogthos.net/resources/templates/md/posts/2016-07-15-JavaSSLWorkaround.md

 ```

 The custom socket factory will use the `X509TrustManager` proxy that we provide and rely on it for validation.
 We can simply return `nil` from each of the validation methods to skip the certificate validation.

+Note that while we're skipping validation entirely in the above example, we'd likely want to supply a custom validator that validates against an actual certificate in practice.

 Next, let's update the `read-image` function to set the custom socket factory for the connection before trying to read from it: